- 1-Year Lower-Price Guarantee

 Whether you're heading out for a solo ride or traveling with your team to the big race, you'll always have plenty of room with the Swagman Quad Platform Bike Rack.
 Like having two racks in one, the Swagman Quad boasts a two–piece design that lets you double your cycle–carrying capacity from two bikes to four.

 No matter how rough the roads, your Swagman Quad Bike Rack holds all your two–wheelers securely in place.
 The padded frame hooks adjust up and down to safely grip your top tube while the oversized ratcheting wheel straps ensure a bounce–free fit.
-And, parking lot bandits are no match against the included locking hitch pin and security cable.
+And, parking lot bandits are no match against locking hitch pin that secures the rack to your hitch.

 The Swagman Quad Bike Rack flips up when you're driving bike–less, letting you squeeze into that tight parking space with ease.
 What's more, it mounts to any 2" receiver hitch and comes with a Limited Lifetime Warranty.